Liam Reddy: Wellington Phoenix

 Brisbane Roar reported in December 2009 that Reddy would be released at the end of the season at his own request.
-This was subsequently brought forward to an immediate release and Reddy signed with the Wellington Phoenix for the remainder of the season as injury cover for the Phoenix's All White's goalkeeper Mark Paston.
+This was subsequently brought forward to an immediate release and Reddy signed with the Wellington Phoenix for the remainder of the season as injury cover for the Phoenix's All Whites goalkeeper Mark Paston.
 Reddy's debut for the Phoenix was an away fixture against Adelaide United which ended as a draw.
 Reddy's second game was against Central Coast Mariners where he kept his first clean sheet for the Phoenix.

 Reddy went on to play in the next two home fixtures for the Phoenix and he played a pivotal role in winning both of the matches.
 Reddy was named 'Player of the Day' for his contributions in the Phoenix's 3–0 win against North Queensland Fury.
 Reddy helped the Phoenix get back on track with their play-off hopes with his third clean sheet in Wellington colours against Adelaide United.
 This clean sheet was much needed for the Phoenix having conceded six goals in the previous two matches against Melbourne Victory and Perth Glory.

 Reddy currently holds the Wellington Phoenix record for most consecutive clean sheets after he kept three clean sheets against Adelaide United, Gold Coast United and Central Coast Mariners.
 The Phoenix won all three of those matches and secured an historic play-off against Perth Glory.
 In that play-off, the game finished 1–1 with Chris Greenacre grabbing a goal.
-In the penalty shoot-out, Reddy made two brilliant saves and sent the Phoenix to a home semifinal against Newcastle Jets.
+In the penalty shoot-out, Reddy made two brilliant saves and sent the Phoenix to a home semi-final against Newcastle Jets.
 Even though Reddy was with the Phoenix for a short period of time, playing a total of only 12 matches.
 Reddy was a favourite with the Wellington fans when he was announced as one of the finalists for the Members' Player of the Year.

 Sydney FC

 It was announced by Sydney FC that Reddy had signed a 3-year contract with the club.
-Reddy contested for the #1 Jersey, with Ivan Necevski who has been the reserve keeper for Sydney FC for several years.
+Reddy contested for the No. 1 Jersey, with Ivan Necevski who has been the reserve keeper for Sydney FC for several years.
 He was controversially sent off against the Central Coast Mariners after referee Matthew Breeze deemed he had tripped Mariners midfielder Patricio Pérez.
-However, the Match Review Panel expunged the red card as well as the mandatory 1-week suspension, after deeming Perez had dived in order to win the penalty.
+However, the Match Review Panel expunged the red card as well as the mandatory 1-week suspension, after deeming Perez had dived to win the penalty.
 He played his first game back since October against the Melbourne Heart.

 On 29 March 2012 Reddy was sent home from a trip to New Zealand after allegedly being drunk on the plane trip over.
 He was subsequently suspended from the rest of the 2011–12 finals campaign.
 On 13 April 2012, Reddy's contract was terminated by Sydney FC immediately due to 'serious misconduct'.